sohayelmahmud/Mikasa-Conky-Theme/README.md

 * Open the `Mikasa` file with a text editor.
 * Look for the `Window Settings` section.
-* Adjust the horizontal position using `gap_x` (negative values move it left, positive moves it right).
+* Adjust the horizontal position using `gap_x` (negative values move it left, positive move it right).
-* Adjust the vertical position using `gap_y` (negative values move it up, positive moves it down).
+* Adjust the vertical position using `gap_y` (negative values move it up, positive move it down).

 ---

 ### **Thank You!**

 Thank you for downloading the Mikasa theme!
 We hope you enjoy this blend of information and design on your desktop.

+---

+This README file was written by Gemini.
+I am bad at English writing.
+Sorry...